 “Affects the health and domestic affairs, prominence through mercurial matters, material gain, and many learned friends”.
 These subjects seem to take it upon themselves to speak out against evil.
 They may swing between sinner and saint and have the archetypical Mercurial talent of switching abruptly between conflicting principles.
 They may confuse people with their twin personalities, but they also have a talent for being able to build bridges and mediate between opposing forces.
 They may like to play devils advocate also.

-David Gahan (23’); Lead singer Depeche Mode.
+David Gahan (23’); Lead singer of Depeche Mode.
 Songs deal with Good V Evil.
 Catholic themes and S & M. Ex heroin-addict.
 Anne Heche (24’); Actress, film writer, Director.
 Career suffered after her same-sex relationship with Ellen DeGeneres was made public.
 Anne was raped by her gay father a few times from age 8 to 12.
 Ann says his denial of his homosexuality made him abusive and a sexual deviant.
 Three of her four siblings are dead, her brother committed suicide.
 (Mercury rules siblings).
 Wreckless Eric (32’); British Punk/New wave singer songwriter.
-Prince William (33’); Lost his mother in a car crash aged 15 but followed in her footsteps with regards to having a strong hands-on interest in humanitarian and environmental causes.
+Prince William (33’); Lost his mother Princess Diana in a car crash aged 15 but followed in her footsteps with regards to having a strong hands-on interest in humanitarian and environmental causes.
 He has a “Harry Potter Scar” from a golfing accident.
 In 2009 he said “I call it (the scar) that because it glows sometimes and some people notice it—other times they don’t notice it at all”.
 Glenda Jackson (39’); Former Actress.
 High profile back-bench labour MP and critic of Tony Blair.
 Meryl Streep; Oscar winning actress with a special talent for accents.
 Wolfgang Borchert; German author studied in schools.
 Denounced the Nazi regime.
 Allen Ginsberg; American Poet.
 Anti-establishment and opposed sexual repression.
 Edward Snowden; Computer wizard.
 Former CIA employer and whistle-blower currently granted temporary asylum in Russia.